 Prior to granting a winding up order, the Court must find that the company is insolvent.
 Creditors making an application for winding up will usually rely on a company’s failure to comply with a statutory demand as satisfying this finding; the Corporations Act 2001 requires the Court to presume that a company is insolvent if it fails to comply with a statutory demand.
 However, the Court is also required to presume that a company is insolvent if, during or after the 3 months after the winding up application was made:-

-- execution or other process issued on a judgment, decree or order of an Australian court in favour of a creditor of the company was returned wholly or partly unsatisfied; or
+- Execution or other process issued on a judgment, decree or order of an Australian court in favour of a creditor of the company was returned wholly or partly unsatisfied;

-- a receiver, or receiver and manager, of property of the company was appointed under a power contained in an instrument relating to a floating charge on such property; or
+- A receiver, or receiver and manager, of property of the company was appointed under a power contained in an instrument relating to a floating charge on such property;

-- an order was made for the appointment of such a receiver, or receiver and manager, for the purpose of enforcing such a charge; or
+- An order was made for the appointment of such a receiver, or receiver and manager, for the purpose of enforcing such a charge;

 Regardless of whether you are a company facing a winding up application, or a creditor seeking a winding up order, our formidable Insolvency Solicitors have the expertise and professionalism to help you deal with your matter.
 Our leading Insolvency Solicitors have also assisted companies initiate a voluntarily winding up.